Canadian dollar drops by most in 6 weeks as greenback rallies

 Oil, one of Canada's major exports, touched its highest level since October 2018 at $69.40 a barrel before settling 2 cents lower at $68.81 a barrel.

-Canadian government bond yields were higher across much of a steeper curve, tracking the move in U.S. Treasuries.
-The 10-year was up 2.2 basis points at 1.517pc.
+Canadian government bond yields were higher across much of a steeper curve, tracking the move in US Treasuries.
+The 10-year was up 2.2 basis points at 1.517%.